Qualytics/userguide/docs/use-cases/use-cases.md

 We've sought to include a diverse set of scenarios to cater to a wide array of user requirements.
 However, please keep in mind that these use cases are simply starting points.
 The true potential of Qualytics lies in its adaptability and customizability to fit your unique circumstances and requirements.

-Let's dive into these use cases and discover how Qualytics can empower you to achieve more!

 - **Maintaining Data Consistency Across Multiple Datastores:**
     - Guaranteeing data consistency across various datastores is crucial for data replication and migration tasks.
 In this context, our unique features - `ExistsIn` and `IsReplicaOf` checks - play a pivotal role.
 Regardless of the database technology involved, these checks help in comparing values across datastores, pinpointing any discrepancies or missing values.
 The `ExistsIn` check ensures that specific data exists in the destination datastore, while the `IsReplicaOf` check validates if the destination datastore is an accurate replica of the source datastore.
 Thus, any inaccuracies or omissions are promptly highlighted, ensuring the integrity and consistency of your data.
     - [Click here to learn more about Maintaining Data Consistency](/docs/use-cases/maintaining-data-consistency-across-multiple-datastores.md)